WaltBernalM/api-users/README.md

 }
 ```

-#### `GET /api/permissions/1`  -- READ
+#### `GET /api/permissions/:permissionId`  -- READ
 Allows to obtain information of only one permission.
-This endpoint can have queries, so as respond with pagination if needed.
 ##### Request
 - **Authorization Header**: Include an `Authorization` header with valid Authentication Bearer Token (provided at login) to authenticate the request.